NOVA is one of 23 colleges within the Virginia Community College System (VCCS), which is governed by the State Board for Community Colleges.

 - COUNTIES: Arlington, Fairfax, Loudoun and Prince William

 - CITIES: Alexandria, Fairfax, Falls Church, Manassas and Manassas Park

-- NOVA has been an Achieving the Dream College since 2007 and received a Leader College award in 2010.
+- NOVA has been an Achieving the Dream College since 2007 and received the Leader College of Distinction award in 2020.

 - The Pathway to the Baccalaureate program has been working with area high schools since 2005, focusing on at-risk students by helping them to enroll at NOVA and to eventually attend a four-year university.

 - In addition to these initiatives, NOVA developed STEM initiatives and community-based organizations in 2010.